Is the amount of money you can recover in a medical malpractice case capped by law? It depends on the which state's law applies.

 - Oklahoma: Beason v.
 I.E. Miller Services, Inc., a 2019 case that overturned Oklahoma's cap, citing Equal Protection Clause.

 - Washington: Sophie v.
 Fibreboard was the first case in which a court overruled a malpractice damages cap on constitutionality.
 The Washington Supreme Court found that the state damage cap violates the right to a trial by jury.
-By applying the cap, the jury’s role to determine damages is violated.
+By applying a cap on malpractice awards, the jury’s role to determine damages is violated.

 Some states also have caps on punitive damages.
-Our malpractice lawyers rarely have a case where punitive damages would apply (although we do currently have a sexual assault case against a medical doctor).
+Our malpractice lawyers rarely have a case where punitive damages would apply (although we do currently have a sexual assault claims against a medical doctor and other healthcare providers).

 We handle and medical malpractice (usually birth injury) cases in other jurisdictions.
 This document is a cheat sheet we created for ourselves for figuring out whether a potential new case is limited by pain and suffering or hard damage caps.

-We just put this online because there are not a lot of good, updated summaries of the medical malpractice caps in all 50 states.
+We just put this online because there are not a lot of good, updated summaries of the medical malpractice caps by state.
 We give you the chance to check our work by reading the relevant statute.
 We have updated this page in 2019.
 (Which also uncovered a U.S. Virgin Islands opinion in June 2019 finding the cap unconstitutional.)

 Still, don't trust us.
-You should double check all of these and dig.
+You should double check all of these and dig to make sure our malpractice caps are current.
 Some states are intricate.
 West Virginia is a good example.
 In our last wrongful death case there involving the death of a young doctor during childbirth, our malpractice lawyers found the law is complex and requires some digging into other statutes that might be relevant to your case.

 Frankly, the next summary we have to do is on states like New York and California that limit attorneys' fees in medical malpractice cases.
 [Update: We did this.]There are so many birth injury cases that never see the light of day because of these awful caps on attorneys' fees.
 How do you convince a lawyer to risk over $200,000 in expenses to fund a case when she only gets 15% of the recovery over $600,000?
 You don't.
 The result is that many brain injured children never get a chance justice.